dimenwarper/sigil/README.md

 # Interactive configuration setup
 $ sigil setup

-# Generate specifications (with optional LLM assistance)
+# This generates an empty spec scaffold that is manually filled in
-$ sigil generate-spec myspec "improve the kernel in my_kernel to do matmuls"
+$ sigil generate-spec myspec
+# This uses an LLM to generate a spec via a description
-$ sigil generate-spec --llm "optimize sorting algorithms" --files "utils.py,algorithms.py"
+$ sigil generate-spec --via-description "optimize sorting algorithms" --files "utils.py,algorithms.py"

-# Generate evaluations (with optional LLM assistance)
+# This generates an empty eval for a specific spec
 $ sigil generate-eval --spec myspec performance "measure wall time of my_kernel"
+# This uses an LLM to generate an eval via a description
 $ sigil generate-eval --spec myspec --via-description correctness "verify output matches expected"

 # Run optimization with flexible options